ligoj/plugin-menu-node/README.md

 [Ligoj](https://github.com/ligoj/ligoj) Menu Node is a simple feature able to expose some links (UI level) depending on enabled node and only for some users.

 This plugin support internal and external users display conditions.

+# DEPERACTION NOTICE

+This plugin has been integrated into ligoj/plugin-id and is no more needed